Cold War (1953–1962): Africa

 Africa would be a major battleground during the Cold War.
-The United States viewed the decolonization movement in Africa as an opportunity to gain access to raw materials that had previously been monopolized by the imperialist powers in Europe.
-Also, United States policy makers recognized that the poverty and instability that had persisted in Africa because of the colonial empires would provide a breeding ground for communist ideologies, so the U.S. would respond by providing economic assistance to the newly developing nations in Africa.
+The U.S. viewed the decolonization movement in Africa as an opportunity to gain access to raw materials that had previously been monopolized by the imperialist powers in Europe.
+U.S. policymakers also recognized that the poverty and instability that had persisted in Africa because of the colonial empires would provide a breeding ground for communist ideologies, so the U.S. would respond by providing economic assistance to the newly developing nations in Africa.
 Though the United States championed itself as a beacon of freedom and democracy, it often supported repressive regimes within Africa, such as the apartheid system led by a minority white population in South Africa.

 Communist governments also had, sometimes conflicting, policy objectives within Africa.
 The Soviet Union sought to respond to United States intervention within Africa by establishing alliances with newly born nations against Western imperialism.
-The Soviet Union saw the elimination of colonial capitalism from Africa, and the rest of the Third World, as necessary for the advancement of those nation and by extension the triumph of socialism over capitalism.
-Third World nationalist viewed the command style economy of the Soviet Union as promising since it allowed that country to advance from an agrarian to an industrial economy.
-However, Soviet doctrine was not only challenged by the United States but by other communist powers.
-China also moved to support nationalist movements in Africa in order to challenge imperialism.
+The Soviet Union saw the elimination of colonial capitalism from Africa, and the rest of the Third World, as necessary for the advancement of those nations and by extension the triumph of socialism over capitalism.
+Third World nationalists viewed the command-style economy of the Soviet Union as promising since it allowed that country to advance from an agrarian to an industrial economy.
+However, Soviet doctrine was not only challenged by the United States influence but by other communist powers: China also moved to support nationalist movements in Africa.
 Though the Soviet Union provided more substantial assistance, Maoist ideology became more alluring than Soviet ideology due to its emphasis on the rural population as opposed to Soviet doctrine which focused more on the urban proletariat.
 As such, Maoist ideology became popular within the Zimbabwe African National Union (ZANU) and the Front for the Liberation of Mozambique (FRELIMO).
 Often the Soviet Union and China found themselves supporting opposing liberation movements in Africa.
 Such as with Zimbabwe, with the Soviet Union supporting the Zimbabwe African Peoples Union (ZAPU) while China supported the ZANU's breakaway movements.

 Cuba would also play a major role in the nationalist movements within Africa.
 Cuba's focus on Africa stemmed from the belief that it provided an arena for the struggle between socialism and capitalism.
 Another reason cited by the Cuban government for its support of African socialist movements was the shared link between Cuba and Africa due to the fact that one-third of Cubans were of significant African heritage.
-As such, Fidel Castro and other Cuban revolutionaries wanted to spread the ideas of the Cuban revolution to African independence movements and government's in newly independent African states.
+As such, Fidel Castro and other Cuban revolutionaries wanted to spread the ideas of the Cuban Revolution to African independence movements and government's in newly independent African states.
 Cuba would provide significant support to socialists during the Cold War, such as to the MPLA in Angola, FRELIMO in Mozambique, and to dictators, including Sekou Touré of Guinea, and Mengistu Haile Mariam of Ethiopia.